Paul Rice

 Paul Rice is the Founder & CEO of Fair Trade USA, the leading third-party certifier of Fair Trade products in North America.
 Since launching Fair Trade USA (formally called TransFair) in 1998, Rice has brought Fair Trade into the mainstream and built a movement to expand its impact.
 He has challenged and collaborated with hundreds of companies to rework their global supply chains to obtain high-quality products that support community development and environmental protection.

-His work as a social entrepreneur has helped over 1 million farming and producing families to receive a fair price for their crops and to compete in the global marketplace through direct, long-term contracts with international buyers.
-With thousands of certified products found in 200,000 retail locations today, Fair Trade USA's Fair Trade Certified label is considered to be the leading mark of sustainability and responsible sourcing in North America.
+Rice's work as a social entrepreneur enabled 1 million farming families to receive a price change for their crops to compete in the global marketplace through direct, long-term contracts with international buyers.
+Fair Trade Certified Products are available in over 200,000 retail locations, Fair Trade USA's Fair Trade Certified label is considered to be a reputable mark of sourcing in North America.

 Rice has been criticized in recent years for his decision to resign Fair Trade USA's membership from Fairtrade Labeling Organization (FLO), the international fair trade labeling organization.
 While he argues that the split was necessary for expansion, some critics worry that scaling Fair Trade will dilute its impact.
 Rice is committed to expanding Fair Trade to impoverished laborers, whether or not they work on a cooperative through his “Fair Trade for All” platform.